Send the link below via email or IMCopy

 Over 65,000 people in 33 states were sterilized, often without their knowledge or consent.

 Native American, Black and Latina women were the primary groups targeted.
+So were poor white women.

 US declared Puerto Rico was "overpopulated" and instituted compulsory sterilization programs that affected tens of thousands of women.